Railway Protection Movement: Bloodshed in Chengdu

 On August 11–13, more than 10,000 protesters held a rally against the proposal in Chengdu and organized a series of strikes and boycotts by students and merchants.
 On September 1, the Sichuan-Hankou Railway Company adopted a shareholders' resolution calling on the Sichuan public to withhold the payment of grain taxes to the Qing government.
 On September 7, the Governor-General of Sichuan, Zhao Erfeng had Pu Dianjun and other leaders arrested and closed the company.
 Enraged protesters then marched on the Governor-General's office in Chengdu demanding Pu's release.
-Zhao Erfeng ordered troops to open fire and dozens of protesters were killed.
+In what became known as the Bloody Chengdu Incident, Zhao ordered troops to open fire and dozens of protesters were killed.
 In Chengdu there were 32 deaths.
+Authorities closed the Chengdu city gates and had them heavily guarded.
+Protestors created "water telegrams" by carving a message on to oiled boards, which were smuggled out and floated downriver:

 Bloodshed further inflamed the protests.
 Underground anti-Qing groups including the Tongmenghui and Gelaohui initiated armed clashes with Qing troops in and around Chengdu.
 On September 15, Wang Tianjie, head of the Gelaohui in Rong County south of Chengdu organized the Comrades' Army and led 800 followers to march on Chengdu, vowing to topple Zhao Erfeng.
 As tensions escalated in Sichuan, the Qing government removed Zhao Erfeng from the governorship and offered full compensation to investors.
 But armed groups numbering as many as over a hundred thousand were overwhelming government authorities in Sichuan.
+Gelaohui militants were the majority of armed combatants against Qing soldiers and Sichuan government militias.

+In one of Xinhai Revolution's first major battles, Zhao's modernized New Army soldiers opened fire from Chengdu's gates onto Gelaohui fighters, killing more than a thousand.
+The New Army forces were equipped with repeating weapons and artillery.
+They pushed back the rebel siege of Chengdu.
+Continued fighting over the next two months required Qing leaders to divert troops from central China to Sichuan.